galahad-creative/idle-mmo-wiki/en/activities-and-challenges/campaigns.md

 Building a `Snowman`, for instance, yields higher points compared to simple `Snowball` trading.
 This is by design, as activities requiring greater effort, like gathering materials for `Snowman`, are more rewarding in the campaign.
 Keep in mind, the extra effort pays off in a substantial points boost!

+#### Community Goal

+In every seasonal campaign, there’s a community goal that brings everyone together.
+Players work together to hit a shared target, and when the goal is reached, everyone is eligible for boost.
+The boost last for the remainder of the campaign.
+Once the campaign wraps up, the boost expire.

+For a character to receive a boost, they must contribute at least once to the community goal.
+Contributions only unlock the boost for the currently active tier and do not automatically apply to any future boosts if the community goal changes.
+As a result, if the goal changes, players will need to contribute again to access the new boost.

+For example, if the community goal reaches tier 1 and you haven’t yet received any boost, you’ll need to contribute at least one point to unlock the tier 1 boost.
+Later, if the community goal advances to tier 2, you’ll need to contribute again to receive the tier 2 boost.
+If you don’t, your character will retain the tier 1 boost until it expires.

+**Note:** Unlike boosts provided by the shrine, the boosts from the community goal are not stackable.
+Any new boost from the community goal will replace the previous one, rather than adding to it.

 ## Global Campaigns